mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/known-issues/index.md

 ---
+layout: layout.pug
+navigationTitle:  Known Issues
-post_title: Known Issues
+title: Known Issues
-menu_order: 100
+menuWeight: 100
+excerpt:
+featureMaturity:
-enterprise: 'no'
+enterprise: false
 ---

 The table below shows all limitations of the MongoDB service that are the result of issues in [DC/OS in JIRA](https://jira.mesosphere.com/browse/DCOS_OSS/issues) or the [DC/OS SDK in Github](https://github.com/mesosphere/dcos-commons).